ChimeHQ/Neon/README.md

 ## Language Parsers

 Tree-sitter uses seperate compiled parsers for each language.
 Thanks to [tree-sitter-xcframework](https://github.com/krzyzanowskim/tree-sitter-xcframework), you can get access to pre-built binaries for the runtime and **some** parsers.
 It also includes query definitions for those languages.
 This system is compatible with parsers that aren't bundled, but it's a lot more work to use them.

+## Why isn't this wrapped in a View?

+I realize that many people are looking for a view they can just drop into their app to get highlighting.
+But, as you start to develop more sophisticated features, packaging all of your syntax handling into a view can become pretty unweidly.
+A single view would now need its own theme system, LSP integration for semantic tokens, a user preference system for indenation behavior, and that's just what's coming to me off the top of my head.
+It isn't at all that I'm opposed to such a view.
+But, I think keeping things separate will help to make this library more generally useful to more applications.

 ## Why is this so complicated?